alexyarosh/hyperbolic/README.md

 Convert a symmetric `n x n` matrix to a density matrix, i.e. replace `matr[i,j]` with the the number of entries in the upper triangle of `matr` that are less than `matr[i,j]`, divided by \binom{n}{2}.
 This ensures that the matrix entries are on `[0,1]` scale while preserving the Vietoris-Rips complex of the matrix.

 ## Betti curves
-`average_bettis.jl` contains functions for computing and plotting average Betti curves.
+`AverageBettis.jl` contains functions for computing and plotting average Betti curves.
 We use Eirene to compute the Betti numbers.